Opinion/Editorial: Reputation rots as city lets Jan. 6 participant work

 The Washington Post chimed in over the weekend, becoming the latest media outlet reporting the damning details of a story that surfaced in June in a wrongful firing lawsuit filed by ex-city Police Chief RaShall Brackney.

-As one reason for not firing or disciplining the employee, Interim City Manager Michael Rogers cited a letter of apology from the city worker who admitted he was in the Capitol Han.
+As one reason for not firing or disciplining the employee, Interim City Manager Michael Rogers cited a letter of apology from the city worker who admitted he was in the Capitol Jan.
 6.

 The Daily Progress sought a copy of that letter under the Virginia Freedom of Information Act.
 We got back two pages of blacked-out copy and an uncovered signature.
 The redactions reflected a legal decision that the letter’s contents were exempt from the VFOIA.
 The visible signature officially confirmed what everybody already knew.
 The Charlottesville employee who entered the Capitol on Jan.
 6 is D. Allen Groat II.